jpetersen5/school-projects/CSE155/README.md

 # Human-Computer Interaction - Various (Labs), HTML / JS / jQuery / Python (Project)
 Labs covered a variety of topics about design.
-Some labs are described but not included.
+Some labs are described but not included because they were done in other apps.
 The Currency Identitification project was a group project, my part was designing and creating the Flask backend and cleaning up the JS.

 Lab 1: HTML, CSS, and JS
 - Task: Create a form that takes your birth date and calculates your age